 Sean here for the final post.
 Here is the finished kitchen, minus the backsplash, which I’m sure will add a lot of color and interest.
 As with most projects, it’s the last details that tend to get put off.
 While this is my last post on the kitchen project, I’ll try to provide an update when the backsplash is decided on and then installed.

 Here you see the custom cherry cabinets with European-style pulls, green granite counters, pendant lights, recessed lights, limestone floors and all new appliances.
-(I remind you of the original kitchen in the photo at the bottom.)
+(I remind you of the original kitchen here.)

 Someone asked me what I would do different next time, with the benefit of my experience on this remodel.